 You must borrow at least $5,000 for a standard loan, and there are maximum limits set by the FHA that vary by location.
 For most people buying a single-family home, that is not extravagant, and most projects should fall within those limits.
-For smaller projects, the Limited FHA 203(k) (previously under the name Streamline 203(k)) allows you to borrow less with an easier process.
+For smaller projects, the Limited FHA 203(k)—previously under the name Streamline 203(k)—allows you to borrow less with an easier process.

 The interest rate varies, depending on rates in general and your credit.
 Expect to pay fees somewhat higher than what you’d pay on a standard mortgage loan.
 Think of this as the cost of easier approval (or bundling both your purchase and improvement loans into one).
 Plus, lenders perform extra work, like tracking the progress of your project and handling payouts.

 With the 203(k) loan, as with other FHA loans, you can pay as little as 3.5% upfront.
 However, there are several good reasons to make a bigger down payment whenever you can.
 Doing so can reduce your interest costs and keep monthly payments to a minimum.

 Contractors and DIY

 203(k) loans give you the opportunity to make significant improvements to your home.
 You also get to choose projects that matter most to you: If you want to use green or energy-efficient appliances and materials, you’re free to do so.
 You can’t fund luxury items through 203(k), but you can make dramatic improvements.